(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 While you can manually transfer money once your child completes a chore, it would be nice to have an automated feature.

-Pay for It
+8. Pay for It

-That monthly fee covers up to 5 kids, so the app would cost you $1-$5 per child, per month depending on how many you have.
-Transfers from your bank to the card are free.
+That monthly fee covers up to 5 kids, so the app would cost you $1-$5 per child, per month, depending on how many you have.
+Bank transfers to the card are free.

-Other Allowance System Apps
+Greenlight vs Other Debit Card Allowance Apps

 If you’re wary of giving your child a debit card, FamZoo might be the solution for you.
 The company gives you a choice for setting up allowance spending, either a prepaid debit card or an “IOU” system.

 The IOU system, though, allows you to track the money you’re holding for your kiddos in another bank account, so they can spend the money you’re holding for them.